-Knee injuries are becoming increasingly common amongst active people.
+Knee injuries are becoming increasingly common amongst active people especially when you participate in winter activities.
 Accidents cannot be avoided but the majority of injuries occur due to weakness and poor preparation for an event or sport.

 Assessment is very important as biomechanics and muscle imbalance play an important role in injury management and preventing injuries.

 Ligaments Sprains and Tears - Anterior cruciate ligament, posterior cruciate ligament, medial collateral ligament and lateral collateral ligament.

 Meniscus Injuries - Injuries of two small cushions within the knee joint (could be tear or contusion).

 Osgood Schlatter’s Disease - A painful swelling of the bump on the upper part of the shinbone, just below the knee.
 It occurs during adolescants as the patellar tendon is overused before bone growth has peaked.

 Osteoarthritis (OA) - Wear and tear in the knee joint which causes inflammation and pain.

 Patella-femoral (anterior knee) Pain Syndrome - mechanical pain that is not caused by any significant damage to the structures in the knee such as the ligaments, tendons and bone.

 Patella Fracture - Fracture of the knee cap, normally after a fall or direct blow to the patella.

 Patella Tendonitis - Inflammation or degeneration of the tendon at the base of the knee cap leading to pain and discomfort in the area.